RyuKaSa/GL_UGE_Project/note.md

  - import obj models
  - do the 2 rooms in minecraft 64x64 texture blocks
  - figure out the different vibes in each room (different shaders ?)

+# 30-Dec-2024
+I have been working on the project, but not updating the notes.
+In the meantime, I did the dual shader pipeline, the rrom2 shader is just a color inversion of the room1 shader, as proof of concept, I'll look into a dither effect or a toon shader.
+Also did the multiple point lights, they are also dynamic, can change color and position during the while loop.
+I did not implement shadows for these extra point lights, for both performance and complexity reasons, as the shadows are already a bonus feature.
+Wireframe toggle has been added.

 ## note